Camping starts out pretty doggone frugal.

-Skillet meals: If you’ve got a cast iron skillet, you can do much better than the standard white pasta/c0mmercial spaghetti sauce that a lot of frugalistas take camping.
+Skillet meals: If you’ve got a cast iron skillet, you can do much better than the standard white pasta/commercial spaghetti sauce that a lot of frugalistas take camping.
 The newest recipe in the camping handbook is a chicken fajita skillet meal that is simply amazing.
 If you’ve got any one-skillet recipes for the home, it’s just a quick adaptation for the campfire.
 Eat that, Hamburger Helper!
 (Here’s my homemade hamburger helper, too!)

 6. Pack Your cooler wisely

-Throwing away food is quick way to waste money, and you’ll end up throwing something away either during your trip or when you get home if you’re not smart about packing your cooler:
+Throwing away food is a quick way to waste money, and you’ll end up throwing something away either during your trip or when you get home if you’re not smart about packing your cooler:

-- Pack raw meats on the bottom – in case of unfortunate leakage, you won’t contaminate all your food.
+- Pack raw meats on the bottom – in the case of unfortunate leakage, you won’t contaminate all your food.
 Plus, the bottom of the cooler is the coldest, better for raw meat and food safety.

 - Pack eggs on top in a sturdy carton, and keep them on top.
 No need to buy a special camping container for eggs, though.